Published July 6, 2016

 Bernosky completed her residency in pediatrics at Johns Hopkins University School of Medicine.
 She earned her medical degree from New York University.

-She leads the joint pediatric hematology and oncology program — a partnership of Women and Children’s Hospital of Buffalo, Roswell Park Cancer Institute, UB and UBMD Pediatrics.
+She leads the joint pediatric hematology and oncology program — a partnership of Women and Children’s Hospital of Buffalo, Roswell Park Comprehensive Cancer Center, UB and UBMD Pediatrics.

 Kelly is an international expert in the treatment of pediatric lymphoma and leukemia.